profchiso/exchange-crypto-to-fiat/README.md

 - The frontend application uses the latest version of React.

 - The application working demo video can be found and downloaded **[here](https://github.com/redacreltdcom/Okorie-Chinedu-Sunday/blob/main/demo.mp4)**

+- The **[coinapi.io](https://docs.coinapi.io/#get-all-current-rates-get)** API that I used has rate limits and the get live exchange rate may not work properly on the deployed application if the rate limit has been exceeded.
+So it is recommended to to set up the applications locally and test in a situation where the rate limit has been exceeded.